Like much of the state, most people only know Stamford, Connecticut, from passing through.

-These trails are also one of the most dog friendly parks in Connecticut, and close to one of the most dog-friendly B&Bs in the area.
+These trails are also some of the most dog friendly parks in Connecticut, and close to one of the most dog-friendly B&Bs in the area.
 That said, keep your furry friend leashed if he has a habit of getting lost in the excitement of chasing after wildlife.

 You’ll find maps at each of the entrances.
 Be sure to take a picture on your phone.